littleplato/binge-watcher/README.md

 ## Planning and Development Process

-The project is broken to two main parts: the recommendations generator and the watchplan.
+The project was broken down to three general parts.
+1. _API_.
+The first part is exploring the in-built functionalities of the API, and checking if the API works according to specification upon deployment.
 1. _Recommendations Generator_.
-The recommendations generator consists of two further subparts.
-One, the app takes in the inputs from the user; and two, the app uses the inputs from the user to fetch the required data from the API.
-The first thing I did was to study the functions of the API, and thereafter begin building the algorithm to generate the recommendations.
+The generator is composed of three form input components, each with their conditional control statement algorithm, and one output component.
+These were dealt with sequentially.
 1. _Watchplan_.
-With the data already available from Part 1, building the watchplan is a simple shopping cart problem.
+With the data generated from Part 1 and 2, building the watchplan is a simple shopping cart problem.

 ### Problem-Solving Strategy

 _Divide and Conquer_.
-Trite, but this is great with React: Once I've identified the most atomic component, I build them straightaway, and from there slowly collased the components to their proper functions.
+Trite, but this is great with React: Once I've identified the most atomic components, I built them rightaway, and from there slowly collased the components to their proper functions.

 ## API used